 Syl.
 Pt.
 1, In re Joseph A., 199 W.Va.
 438, 485 S.E.2d 176 (1997) (internal citations omitted).
-While petitioner claims the DHHR failed to prove abuse or neglect by clear and convincing evidence, the record on appeal demonstrates that petitioner and the mother were the primary caregivers for C.W.
-Expert testimony established that C.W. suffered four distinct head injuries in the first six months of his life.3 Evidence established that petitioner and the mother were both providing care for C.W. at that time and on a regular basis.
-Further, expert testimony established that such injuries would have manifested symptoms observable to petitioner and the mother.
+While petitioner claims the DHHR failed to prove abuse or neglect by clear and convincing evidence, the record on appeal demonstrates that petitioner and M.S. were the primary caregivers of C.W. when the child's injuries occurred.
+Further, expert testimony established that C.W. suffered four distinct head injuries in the first six months of his life;2 that petitioner and M.S. were both providing care for C.W. at that time and on a regular basis; and expert testimony established that such injuries would have manifested symptoms observable to petitioner and M.S.
 Based upon the number of injuries and the inconsistencies in the explanations of those injuries, the experts testified that C.W.'s injuries resulted from non-accidental trauma.
-According to the record, petitioner failed to seek medical attention for, or notify medical professionals of, C.W.'s fall.
-Petitioner did not initially report the incident to the mother or medical professionals and he provided conflicting stories on how the incident occurred.
-The evidence established that petitioner shook C.W. because he could not awaken the child.
-Further, petitioner reported that C.W. had no injuries or symptoms prior to his December of 2013 skull fracture.
-However, that report was inconsistent with the medical testimony.
+Petitioner, however, reported that C.W. had no injuries or symptoms prior to his December of 2013, skull fracture, which was inconsistent with the medical testimony.

-Based upon the record on appeal, the circuit court found that there was an initial undisclosed and unexplained significant non-accidental head trauma to C.W.
-The circuit court further found that C.W. suffered prior subdural bleeds that were the result of non-accidental trauma and that the parents made no reports of prior injuries.
-Thus, the record on appeal supports the circuit court's finding that there was clear and convincing evidence that C.W. suffered extensive physical abuse while in petitioner's custody, that petitioner did not report or acknowledge this abuse, and that petitioner took no action to identify C.W.'s abuser.
-As such, the circuit court did not err in adjudicating petitioner as an abusing parent.
+Based upon the record, the circuit court found that there was an initial, undisclosed, and unexplained significant non-accidental head trauma to C.W. and that he suffered prior subdural bleeds as a result.
+Further, the circuit court found that the parents made no reports of prior injuries.
+Thus, the record on appeal supports the circuit court's finding that there was clear and convincing evidence that C.W. suffered extensive physical abuse while in petitioner's custody, that petitioner did not report or acknowledge the abuse, and that petitioner took no action to identify C.W.'s abuser.
+As such, we find that the circuit court did not err in adjudicating petitioner as an abusing parent.

-Further, the Court finds that the circuit court properly terminated petitioner's parental rights upon a finding that he could not substantially correct the conditions of abuse and neglect in the home.
+Further, this Court finds that the circuit court properly terminated petitioner's parental rights upon a finding that she could not substantially correct the conditions of abuse and neglect in the home.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights upon findings that there is no reasonable likelihood the conditions of abuse and neglect can be substantially corrected and when necessary for the child's welfare.
 We have held as follows: